aws/aws-step-functions-data-science-sdk-python/doc/placeholders.rst

 input to workflow executions.
 You can have dynamic values that you use in the **parameters** or **result_selector** fields of the steps in your workflow.
 For this, the AWS Step Functions Data Science SDK provides a way to define placeholders to pass around when you create your workflow.
+There are 3 mechanisms for passing dynamic values in a workflow.

 .. autoclass:: stepfunctions.inputs.Placeholder

-There are 3 mechanisms for passing dynamic values in a workflow:
+.. autoclass:: stepfunctions.inputs.ExecutionInput
+                :inherited-members:

+.. autoclass:: stepfunctions.inputs.StepInput
+                :inherited-members:

+.. autoclass:: stepfunctions.inputs.StepResult
+                :inherited-members:

 - `Execution Input <#execution-input>`__